 International Research Stay in the Gleixner group at the Max Planck Institute for Biogeochemistry

-Prof. Gleixner’s group is currently doing Amazing research into the carbon dynamic and molecular composition of the Amazon Rainforest Critical Zone.
-During those months, I’ve had the opportunity to employ advanced mass spectrometry techniques to unravel the molecular composition of the soil-dissolved organic matter (DOM) from tropical agroforests in the Amazon ecosystem.
+Prof. Gleixner’s group is currently doing Amazing research into the carbon dynamics and molecular composition of the Amazon Rainforest Critical Zone.
+During those months, I had the opportunity to use advanced mass spectrometry techniques to unravel the molecular composition of soil-dissolved organic matter (DOM) from tropical agroforests in the Amazon ecosystem.
 Together, we will couple the metabolomics data with the microbial community data to create new models of the plant-soil-microbe interactions in these environments.

 Enjoy Reading This Article?